gkotian/gkotian.github.io/travels/_posts/2010-05-26-colombia-is-going-to-happen.md

 title: Colombia is going to happen
 categories:
 - Ecuador
-excerpt: Back in Quito the next day, I went straight to the Colombian consulate and handed them my passport, and they asked me to come back the next day to collect it.
 ---

 Back in Quito the next day, I went straight to the Colombian consulate and